McCaskill vote on GOP tax bill could be tough sell in Trump-loving Missouri

 Sen. Claire McCaskill said she wanted to work with Republicans on a tax bill.
 In the end, she fell squarely in line with the Democratic Party.

-Her vote against the Senate’s GOP tax plan was a calculated risk for the Missouri Democrat a year before she faces a tough re-election.
+Her vote against the Senate’s GOP tax plan was a calculated risk for the Missouri Democrat a year before she faces a tough re-election bid.

-The Republican tax bill is unpopular nationwide, said Patrick Murray, director of the Monmouth University Poll, but it’s extremely popular in pockets of the country where there are a huge numbers of voters who support President Donald Trump.
+The Republican tax bill is unpopular nationwide, said Patrick Murray, director of the Monmouth University Poll, but it’s extremely popular in pockets of the country where huge numbers of voters support President Donald Trump.
 Trump won Missouri by 19 percentage points.

 Never miss a local story.